EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

 Hence, the costs are the same, independent of if the investments in the `Node` are happening in the first strategic period (and the technology is used for, *e.g*, 25 years) or the last strategic period (with a usage of, *e.g.*, 5 years) when excluding discounting effects.

 `UnlimitedLife` is the default lifetime mode, if no other mode is specified.

-The field `Lifetime` does not have a meaning when using `UnlimitedLife`.

 ```@docs
 UnlimitedLife